 Once you’re there, click on Settings (the gear icon in the upper right), and Controller Settings in the leftmost column.
 Check the box that says “PS4 Configuration Support.”
 You’ll be asked to register your PS4 controller to your Steam account.
 After that, you can change each button’s functionality, use the touchpad like a mouse and even pick a color for the light bar.
 While it’s admittedly a pain to do this for every game in your library, it’s also fairly foolproof.

 Whether you game through Steam, GOG or direct downloads, your game may have an option for native PS4 controller support.
-I’ve yet to find a definitive list, but titles from Watch Dogs 2 to Final Fantasy XIV to Shovel Knight all support the PS4 controller.
 All you have to do to enable it is enter the game’s settings, find its controller configuration options, and tell it that you have a DS4 hooked up.

 PlayStation Now used to work on smart TVs, PS3s, PS Vitas, PSTVs and more; now it’s been restricted to PS4s and Windows PCs.
 At least the PC app allows native DS4 support — for the most part.
 To take advantage of the PS3 game-streaming service on your PC, just download the app from Sony, then boot it up.